Niraj288/PfRL/README.md

 ## Protein class description

 When called, the class performs some priliminary functions to get started from pdb.
-The coordinates from pdb is takes out and a straight chain for the protein is made.
+The sequence from pdb file is taken out and a straight chain for the protein is made.
 The straight chain is minimized for VanDerWallas interactions etc. The force field ff14fb is applied for making topology files and energy calculations.

 ### coordi